Kinetic Initial Conditions for Inflation: Acknowledgements

 \section{Acknowledgements}

 We thank Norma Sanchez for providing useful comments on a very early version of this paper originally drafted in June 2009.
-We also thank the two anonymous referees for numerous useful comments.
+We also thank the two anonymous referees for numerous useful comments, and Anthony Challinor for discovering an error in the proof (now corrected) during W~H thesis assesment.
 S~D~B thanks the Isaac Newton Trust and the Sunburst Fund for their support.
-W~H thanks STFC for their support
+W~H thanks STFC for their support.